Business Transformation:From Traditional Sales to a Transactional Model

 Challenges: The traditional billing infrastructure might not be equipped to handle the volume and speed of transactions, necessitating investment in new systems.
 Additionally, the risk of billing errors increases with the volume of transactions, requiring robust control measures.

 Opportunities: Automation technology can streamline billing processes, improving accuracy and speed while reducing manual errors.
-Furthermore, frequent transactions offer increased touchpoints for customer interaction, potentially improving customer satisfaction.
+Sales automation software can complement this by integrating billing with sales workflows, ensuring seamless transaction management.
+Frequent transactions offer increased touchpoints for customer interaction, potentially improving customer satisfaction.

 Conclusion